 5. What if a debt collector is suing me?

-If a debt collector is suing you, it’s important to respond to the lawsuit personally or through your lawyer by the date specified in the court papers.
-Ignoring the lawsuit won’t make it go away, and it could result in a default judgment against you.
+If a debt collector is suing you, it is important to respond to the lawsuit personally or through your lawyer by the date specified in the court papers.
+Ignoring the lawsuit will not make it go away, and it could result in a default judgment against you.
 A Debt Collection Lawyer in New York can help you understand your options and represent you in court.

 6. Can a debt collector garnish my wages or bank account?